webstean/azure-application-landing-zone/_header.md

 - One Cosmos DB Account
 - One Azure Communication Service (ACS) for sending emails, SMSes and WhatsApp messages
 - Three Storage Accounts (one for SQL Servers logs, one for files and one for the blobs)
+- An Automation Account for running scripts, such as Azure CLI or PowerShell scripts either manually or via a schedule

+and finally:
+- One App Configuration preconfigured with all the landing zone deployments (SQL Server endpoints etc...)

-You need to tell the module which Azure Resource Group to put everytihng in, as this won't be created by this module, in order to support [Azure Deployment Environments](https://learn.microsoft.com/en-us/azure/deployment-environments/overview-what-is-azure-deployment-environments)
+You need to tell the module which Azure Resource Group to put everything in, as this won't be created by this module, in order to support [Azure Deployment Environments](https://learn.microsoft.com/en-us/azure/deployment-environments/overview-what-is-azure-deployment-environments)

+Option, you can peer the Virtual Network into an existing vWAN Hub, which will allow you to connect to other Landing Zones and the Internet in general securelty via centralised infrastrucutre.
+This infrastructure can be deployed via the

 > [!IMPORTANT]
 > ❗ This is important